 This brilliant cut diamond shape is in a lot of ways similar to the pear-shaped diamond.
 The only difference is that Marquise shaped diamonds have both ends pointed with a wide mid-riff.
 This particular design makes it one of the best diamond cuts for fans of the bowtie effect.

 This is one of the most flexible elongated cuts when it comes to length to width ratio.
 In fact the longer the diamond the better it tends to look.
 Experts propose a range of 1.5 to 2.5 as the ideal ratio in this case.
 One advantage of this feature of Marquise diamonds is the fact that it allows you to make a smaller diamond appear larger.
 This means that with the right measurements you can get a marquise cut to look significantly larger than something like a round or square cut diamond with the same number of carats.
 Another perk is the flattering narrowing effect it has on fingers when applied on rings.

 Like the pear cut, marquise diamonds are multi-functional.
-They can be applied to various forms of jewelry from rings to bracelets.
+They can be applied to various forms of jewelry from female purity rings to bracelets.
 They are especially popular with flower-inspired brooch designs as their shape resembles both flower petals and leaves.

 Princess shaped diamonds